wcole3/2Dot_Xcode/README.md

 User Note: If you are using a mac keyboard dont use "J", "H", and "Space" simultaneously for  keybinds, there is a weird keyboard blocking issue

+## Version 2.0.3 Updates (4/14/2019)
+ 1. Added a 'Reset' option to leaderboard screen
+ 2. Increase deceleration of player dots slightly to add more control
+ 3. Updated globals

 ## Version 2.0.2 Updates (4/11/2019)

  1. New larger map; original map still included in assets under "level_0.map" change the value of levelMapFile in globals